-Nilotinib by Novartis is a potential new treatment for Parkinson’s disease (PD).
+Nilotinib is a potential oral treatment for Parkinson’s disease (PD).

-Nilotinib, under the brand name Tasigna, is used to treat adults with a blood cancer called Philadelphia chromosome positive chronic myeloid leukemia (CML).
+Nilotinib, developed and marketed by Novartis under the brand name Tasigna, is used to treat people with a blood cancer called Philadelphia chromosome positive chronic myeloid leukemia (CML).
 It was approved by the U.S Food and Drug Administration (FDA) in 2010 for this form of leukemia, and has been similarly authorized in the European Union since 2007.

 How nilotinib works

 Nilotinib is a type of biological therapy called a protein tyrosine kinase inhibitor (TKI).
 Tyrosine kinases are enzymes that act as chemical messengers, which can stimulate cancer cell growth.